 Even after his accession to the throne in 1901, Edward continued to make improvements to the house and estate.
 Following his death in 1910, Sandringham was left to Queen Alexandra, who continued to live there until her death in 1925.

 The tradition of Sandringham Time however continued after Edward’s death and throughout the reign of George V. It was the new king’s favourite residence: “Dear old Sandringham, the place I love better than anywhere in the world.”

 This however led to some confusion during the final hours of George’s life (he died at Sandringham on 20th January 1936) and Edward VIII abolished ST on his accession in 1936.

 Sandringham has remained a favourite retreat for the Royal Family.
 George V made the first ever Christmas broadcast to the Empire on 25th December 1932 from Sandringham.
-The Queen also made her first televised Christmas broadcast from the library at Sandringham in 1957.
-Traditionally, the Queen spends every Christmas with the Royal Family at Sandringham – but not on Sandringham Time!
+Queen Elizabeth II also made her first televised Christmas broadcast from the library at Sandringham in 1957.
+Traditionally, the Queen also spent every Christmas with the Royal Family at Sandringham – but not on Sandringham Time!